 Vendor Scarcity Isn’t Going Away

 Skilled trades across HVAC, electrical, roofing, painting, plumbing, and landscaping remain in short supply.
 That means PMCs need access to broader, pre-qualified vendor pools to maintain competitive pricing and reduce delays.
+Without access to pre-qualified vendors, procurement teams are often forced to choose between speed and compliance, increasing the likelihood of introducing risk into the portfolio.

 A Pre-Vetted Vendor Ecosystem Gives PMCs a Head Start